-Circuit designers often encounter the adverse effects of common-mode noise on a design.
+Circuit designers often encounter the adverse effects of commonmode noise on a design.
 Once a common-mode problem is identified, there are several ways that it can be resolved.
 However, common-mode interference manifests itself in many ways; therefore, it may be hard to determine whether or not this is the cause of your circuit's misbehavior.
 If a system is connected and running but only produces erroneous data, common-mode noise may be the reason.
-This application note describes sources of common-mode problems, presents possible solutions, and concludes with a description of Avago Technologies' approach to addressing common-mode noise.
+This application note describes sources of commonmode problems, presents possible solutions, and concludes with a description of Hewlett-Packard's approach to addressing commonmode noise.

 Common-mode noise problems exist in many electrical circuits.
 Any device or system with either its input or its output floating may be susceptible to common-mode noise.
 A common-mode signal is a signal that appears common to either set of floating points.
-It can be either AC or DC.
-The overall effect is that excessive common-mode noise causes spurious results at the output, disrupting safe, precise measurements.
+It can be either ac or dc.
+The overall effect is that excessive commonmode noise causes spurious results at the output, disrupting safe, precise measurements.